ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 and ["data is the new
 oil"](https://www.economist.com/leaders/2017/05/06/the-worlds-most-valuable-resource-is-no-longer-oil-but-data)
 have become old and replaced by more realistic business problems and grounded technical challenges.
-I posit this change as two-fold: we now need to support both the (1) demand for productionizing analyses and experiments, and the (2) rapid adoption of the Cloud.
+I see this change as two-fold: we now need to support both the (1) demand for productionizing analyses and experiments, and the (2) rapid adoption of the Cloud.

 <!-- insert axis here -->
 ![](/assets/png/jupyter2020/axis.png){:width="480px"}
+**Figure**: A simplified framework on how to think about the advancements in
+the data science process for the past years
-"We now need to support all four facets of data science" {: style="text-align: center;"}
+{: style="text-align: center;"}

 First, **the need for production**, i.e., creation of data products or